 Masterskip offers an unforgettable experience for every trainee that comes on board the Wylde Swan.
 It is a unique programme for high school students wanting to further explore the sciences.

 There are five trips, each with their own character, and all taking place between November and May.
 If you sail with Masterskip, you’ll get to experience how theory becomes practice at sea.
-The Wylde Swan becomes your classroom!
+Our Tall Ships become your classroom at sea!

 At this moment we’re not offering an international Masterskip-programme.
 However, if you’d be interested in joining Masterskip we’d like to know!
 Get in touch, and we’ll tell you everything about the possibilities of joining the Masterskip.

 It’s true!
 During this 6-week trip, you’ll be continuing your schoolwork on board.
 Before you leave, you’ll draw up an action plan with your school regarding the material you need to learn and the tests you need to take.
 Once on board, you’ll spend 3 or 4 hours a day, six days a week, on your schoolwork.
 It’s self-study and it’s intensive, and we have four experienced teachers on board to help you.

 You regularly discuss your personal learning goals and progress with your mentor on board.
 If you’re having difficulty with self-study, your mentor can help you draw up a structured daily programme, so that you don’t start to lag behind.

 In addition to the 3 or 4 hours of self-study each day, you’ll also follow lessons that broaden or delve deeper into a subject and that are linked to life on board.
 For instance, workshops on navigation, the forces at play while sailing, on-board technology, meteorology, the composition of sea water, and sea life.
 These activities and workshops follow through on the subjects you get at school.

 Destinations: Where will you go?